PayretoWebDevelopment/IISP/README.md

 ### To use cloudflare
-download "cloudflared" for Windows do "php artisan serve" do "cloudflared tunnel --url http://localhost:port"
+download "cloudflared" for Windows do "php artisan serve" do "npm run dev" for tailwindcss (install package if missing) do "cloudflared tunnel --url http://localhost:port"
     *note: change port to the same port you're using